 It’s easy to encourage viewers to take a specific action after seeing your ad.
 Just include a call-to-action button—part of what Instagram calls its direct-response format.
 Depending on their goals, marketers can choose from four different prompts: “Learn More,” “Install Now,” “Sign Up,” and “Shop Now.”

 Need some help navigating Instagram’s rich advertising platform?
-Last year, the mobile app launched its Partner Program, which pairs marketers with tech experts who can help them grow their businesses on Instagram.
+Look no further than Instagram’s Partner Program, which pairs marketers with tech experts who can help them grow their businesses on Instagram.
 At Sprinklr, we’re proud to be a part of this program as we continue to empower brands around the globe to reach new audiences with engaging content.

 Instagram gives everyone a chance to be a published photographer.
 That’s why it can be a goldmine for user-generated content (UGC) that is both professional-looking and engaging.
 By incorporating UGC into their campaigns, brands can strengthen relationships with their audience: Customers feel connected and grateful because they gain exposure for their creations, and the brand gets to share authentic content that users can relate to.